 Each day the U.S. Postal Service receives and delivers over 700 million pieces of mail.
 The Postal Service delivers mail to 144 million city and rural addresses across a network of 37,000 post offices and retail outlets.
-To receive and deliver the mail, the Postal Service has an annual field budget of approximately \$60 billion of which roughly 51 percent is used for delivery and retail operations.
-Annual salary and benefits in fiscal year (FY) 2006 for rural and city carriers total about \$22 billion and approximately \$8 billion for Function 4 (customer service) operations.
-The Northeast Area's FY 2006 budget is \$1.4 billion for city delivery operations, \$382 million for rural delivery operations, and \$703 million for Function 4 operations.
-The area is responsible for eight districts and services approximately 3,000 delivery and retail units.1
+To receive and deliver the mail, the Postal Service has an annual field budget of about \$60 billion of which roughly 51 percent is used for delivery and retail operations.
+Annual salary and benefits in fiscal year (FY) 2006 for rural and city carriers total about \$22 billion and around \$8 billion for Function 4 (customer service) operations.
+The New York Metro Area's FY 2006 budget is \$1.8 billion for city, \$110 million for rural delivery operations, and \$910 million for Function 4 operations.
+The area is responsible for seven districts and services approximately 1,667 delivery and retail units.

 To ensure the efficient use of resources, the Vice President, Delivery and Retail, issued a letter on September 30, 2005, stating that all delivery and retail units will officially implement the Standard Operating Procedures (SOP) beginning in FY 2006 to establish standard practices for managing all delivery and retail functions.
-In November 2005, Postal Service senior management officials requested2 audit assistance from the U.S. Postal Service Office of Inspector General (OIG) to assess implementation of the SOP and determine how the area is monitoring the units on the "vital few" list.
+In November 2005, Postal Service senior management officials requested audit assistance from the U.S. Postal Service Office of Inspector General (OIG) to assess implementation of the SOP and determine how the area is monitoring units on the "vital few" list.
 In response to the request, the OIG began its nationwide review of the Postal Service's implementation of SOP in January 2006.

 The SOP consists of procedures to manage city and rural delivery and Function 4 operations.
 Postal Service officials must implement the SOP consistently and establish a review process to validate that the programs are operable.
-Officials
+Officials must also take appropriate responsibility for developing plans that will assure that SOP are understood and functional.